Debt Settlement Frequently Asked Questions

 4. What are your fees?

-Debtmerica's programs are performance-based, which means that our clients do not pay any fees until settlements have been negotiated on their accounts.
+Some of Debmerica’s programs are performance based, which means that our clients do not pay any fees until settlements have been negotiated on their accounts.
+However, if you are enrolled in one of Debtmerica, LLC’s attorney-based debt settlement programs, then Debtmerica, LLC may receive fees prior to any settlement being obtained with a creditor.
 The total fees for our programs range from 20% to 24% of the enrolled debt balances that are settled.
 Upon each account being settled, a fee will be assessed specific to that settlement and collected from the special purpose account set up specifically to facilitate the debt settlement process.

 5. Will you be making monthly payments to my creditors?